-TotalEnergies to raise fossil fuel production
+Totalenergies To Raise Fossil Fuel Production

 The company had also never given a forecast for how much production would fall or increase, saying instead that it would remain stable by the end of the decade.

-But in a statement before presenting its strategy to investors in New York on Wednesday, TotalEnergies announced it would increase output by two to three percent per year, mainly from liquefied natural gas.
+But in a statement before presenting its strategy to investors in New York on Wednesday, TotalEnergies announced it would increase output by two to 3 per cent per year, mainly from liquefied natural gas.

 It added that it was "in a very favourable position to take advantage of changing energy prices".